 - Begin addressing the evidence gaps and questions raised by the Scoping Study through collaboration with research projects, and by commissioning its own research

 - Widely disseminate evidence, learnings and recommendations to practitioners and policy makers for implementation

 Refugee Hub Co-Chairs:

 In 2017, the JLI Refugee Hub completed the first part of their scoping study focused on the role of local faith communities in urban displacement and localization.
-Click the link below to read the first scoping study.
+Click the brief (right) to read the first scoping study brief and scoping report.

 Current hub work

 - See the Terms of Reference for member expectations and & Concept Note general hub information.